Onionie/REST/README.md

 - MongoDB + mongoose
 - Postman

-# How to use or install
+# How to use or run
 Using terminal and node:
 - npm i express
 - npm i body-parser
 - npm i ejs
 - npm i mongoose
+- then run locally "localhost:3000"
+- use postman to play with the API